Skip to main content

 • “The technology tree is really annoying and I feel like it is going to ruin replayability.”

-• “I haven't gotten that far yet but I think (hope) this will be more replayable than Kingdoms and Castles because you could have gotten everything in the game within a couple hours and building new cities wasn't really that interesting anymore.”
+• “I haven't gotten that far yet but I think (hope) this will be more replayable than Kingdoms and Castles because you could get everything in the game within a couple of hours and building new cities wasn't really that interesting anymore.”

 • atmosphere